olimorris/persisted.nvim/README.md

   }
 EOF
 ```

+### Lazy loading

+The plugin is designed to work with startup screens like [vim-startify](https://github.com/mhinz/vim-startify) or [dashboard](https://github.com/glepnir/dashboard-nvim) out of the box.
+It will never load a session automatically by default.

+However, to lazy load the plugin add the `module = "persisted"` line to packer.

 ## :rocket: Usage

 ### Default commands
 The plugin comes with a number of commands:

-- `SessionToggle` - Determines whether to load, start or stop a session
+- `:SessionToggle` - Determines whether to load, start or stop a session
-- `SessionStart` - Start recording a session.
+- `:SessionStart` - Start recording a session.
 Useful if `autosave = false`
-- `SessionStop` - Stop recording a session
+- `:SessionStop` - Stop recording a session
-- `SessionSave` - Save the current session
+- `:SessionSave` - Save the current session
-- `SessionLoad` - Load the session for the current directory and current branch if `git_use_branch = true`
+- `:SessionLoad` - Load the session for the current directory and current branch if `git_use_branch = true`
-- `SessionLoadLast` - Load the last session
+- `:SessionLoadLast` - Load the last session
-- `SessionDelete` - Delete the current session
+- `:SessionDelete` - Delete the current session

-> **Note:** The author only binds `SessionToggle` to a keymap for simplicity.
+> **Note:** The author only binds `:SessionToggle` to a keymap for simplicity.

 ### Telescope